ppatoria/resume/resume.md

   and cross-platform build.
 - Ported C++ framework for algorithmic trading to the EMEA environment, integrating market and static data services.
-- Designed and developed API for product lines to connect to exchange connectivity system.
+- Designed and developed API for product lines to connect to the exchange connectivity system.
 - Led team in designing and developing scalable client API for order management system.
 - Optimized algorithmic trading strategies to improve execution speed and reduce slippage.
 - Developed client application for compliance checking of orders.
-- Developed Short Sell Locate application used by stock loan desk to locate and approve US securities.
+- Developed Short Sell Locate application used by the stock loan desk to locate and approve US securities.

-## PREVIOUS EXPERIENCES
+## Previous Experiences
 - Senior Software Developer  | ITCAN Pte Ltd., Singapore                  | Nov' 08 - March' 12
 - Team Lead                  | Computech Enterprise Solutions (USA/India) | Jul' 05 - Oct' 08
 - Software Engineer          | Lambent Technologies Pvt.
 Ltd., Nagpur     | Mar' 04 - Mar' 05
 - Computer Lexicon Associate | MGAHV, Lucknow                             | Dec' 02 - Feb' 04

-**MAJOR PROJECTS:** Developed and maintained:-
+### Major Projects:

-  - Post-trade feed applications that follow the Straight Through Process (STP) to retrieve trade data from Bloomberg and other electronic exchanges using the FIX Protocol.
+- **Post-trade feeds:** Developed and maintained Post-trade feed applications that follow the Straight Through Process (STP) to retrieve trade data from Bloomberg and other electronic exchanges using the FIX Protocol.
-  - FixEngine, a generic library that implements FIX Protocol 4.2, managing the session-level protocol and providing an interface for application messages.
+- **FixEngine:** Developed and maintained FixEngine, a generic library that implements FIX Protocol 4.2, manages the session-level protocol and providing an interface for application messages.

 # Education:
-Master of Computer Application | GHRIIT Nagpur University, India | Year 2002
+Master of Computer Applications | GHRIIT Nagpur University, India | Year 2002